Optum/retain-keras/README.md

 		~/Private is now a temporary encrypted folder.
-		After you log out, it will no longer be accessible, unless you keep the mount passphrase: dayI4mrmYjy9yIPt.
+		After you log out, it will no longer be accessible, unless you keep the mount passphrase: dayXXXXXXXXXIPt.

 		You cannot access ~/Private on other cluster nodes.